l-Shane-l/pobal-sionnach/README.md

 This UI was intentionally left simple.
 The main Sionnach app has rich feedback, animations, and more.
 Here are some ideas to get you started:

 1. **Make the Interface More Engaging**:
-    *   Add animations for correct/incorrect answers.
+    - Add animations for correct/incorrect answers.
-    *   Implement visual feedback when a user completes a sentence or a lesson (e.g., a progress bar, confetti).
+    - Implement visual feedback when a user completes a sentence or a lesson (e.g., a progress bar, confetti).
-    *   Improve the layout and responsiveness of the custom keyboard.
+    - Improve the layout and responsiveness of the custom keyboard.

 2. **Add New Content & Features**:
-    *   **Spaced Repetition**: Design a simple UI for a spaced repetition system (SRS).
+    - **Spaced Repetition**: Design a simple UI for a spaced repetition system (SRS).
 The logic can be simple for now, focusing on the user interface for reviewing words or sentences.
-    *   **On-the-Fly Lesson Creation**: Build a feature that allows users to create a simple lesson (a list of sentence pairs) directly on their device.
+    - **On-the-Fly Lesson Creation**: Build a feature that allows users to create a simple lesson (a list of sentence pairs) directly on their device.
 The created lesson should be stored in a local JSON file.
-    *   **Integrate a Public API**: Find a public API (e.g., a dictionary API) and build a feature around it.
+    - **Integrate a Public API**: Find a public API (e.g., a dictionary API) and build a feature around it.
 All content must be self-contained within the app; no external databases.

 3. **Strengthen the Foundation**:
-    *   **Add a Testing Framework**: Set up a robust testing environment using `flutter_test` and `mocktail`.
+    - **Add a Testing Framework**: Set up a robust testing environment using `flutter_test` and `mocktail`.
 Write unit tests for our existing providers and logic.
 Since our architecture separates concerns, this should be straightforward.
-    *   **Implement Routing**: Integrate `go_router` to manage navigation.
+    - **Implement Routing**: Integrate `go_router` to manage navigation.
 You could start by creating a simple "Settings" or "About" page and navigating to it.
 Our main app uses `go_router` with code generation, and we recommend the same approach here.
-    *   **Set Up CI/CD**: Create a GitHub Actions workflow that automatically runs `flutter analyze` on every pull request.
+    - **Set Up CI/CD**: Create a GitHub Actions workflow that automatically runs `flutter analyze` on every pull request.
 This is a critical step to ensure code quality across the project.
-    *   **Build a Documentation Site**: Establish a GitHub Wiki or a GitHub Pages site for the project.
+    - **Build a Documentation Site**: Establish a GitHub Wiki or a GitHub Pages site for the project.
 This could host more in-depth documentation, tutorials, or architectural diagrams that don't fit in the `README.md`.

+4. **Your Hearts Desire**:
+    - **You can add anything you like**: the only requirement is it does not interrupt or break other features or parts of the app.
+Like any open source project try to keep in mind other developers and the general direction of the app, discussion should be prioritized, but with a lot of leeway given to the person writhing and maintaining the code.

 When you submit a pull request, explain your changes and why you made them in the context of our architecture.
 We look forward to seeing what you build.